 A column of flowers that can reach up to 2m tall, Hollyhocks are a great addition to a bee friendly garden.
 Almost like waving a flag to attract attention, these tall perennials grow stronger and produce more flower stems each year.
-Some of our new additions, such as Hollyhock 'Halo Mix' are a wonder to behold for us humans too!
+Some of our popular varieties, such as Hollyhock 'Creme De Cassis' are a wonder to behold for us humans too!

 Digitalis is another tall and slender multi-flowering bloom that always seems to be much loved by bumble bees.
 The tubular shape of each flower allows the bees to crawl inside each individual flower and get to the nectar, at the same time collecting pollen which is used to feed their young.
 Our own breeding came up with Foxglove 'Illumination Flame' for a shorter, more unusual variety, or Foxglove 'Dalmation Mix' for taller and striking display.

 Cosmos are one of the best annual bedding plants for bees.
 They have a fabulous, simple, open flower that provides easy access to its nectar for all flying insects.
 A cottage garden favourite, the unassuming blooms sit gently atop the plant and with deadheading, will continue to provide a source of food all the year round, Varieties such as Cosmos 'Cupcakes' or Cosmos bipinnatus 'Apricot Lemonade' can also add new shapes and colour varieties to this excellent plant that can be planted in beds, borders and containers alike.

 Free-flowering Geums are a tough and reliable addition to perennial borders where they will bloom non-stop from early summer right through until early autumn.
 The large, bright flowers cheer up borders and because of their large, open blooms, they make an easy meal for bees and other pollinating insects.
 The warm orange blooms of Geum 'Totally Tangerine'